CALIFORNIA DEP. OF PUBLIC HEALTH

 The California Department of Public Health (CDPH) oversees the PrEP Assistance Program (PrEP-AP), which is dedicated to providing preventative HIV medication to underinsured and uninsured patients at no cost.

 Despite the apparent benefits of this program however, CDPH personnel stated that between June 2019 and June 2020, only 30 people across the entire state successfully enrolled in the program.
-Though enrollment has increased since, overall reported enrollment is still far from helping achieve the CDC’s goal to decrease new HIV infections to 3,000 by 2030.

 INITIAL RESEARCH